nabilsafatli/algorithms/README.md

-# algorithms
+# Algorithms
-This repository contains algorithms of solved exercises
+This repository contains algorithms of solved exercises.

+To stay sharp and improve my knowledge about data structures I solve different challenges frequently, and I will make this repository open with the solutions to inspire others as well.

+I intend to do that in different languages.

+## Objective-C
+- Sock Merchant _from Hacker Rank_
+- Counting Valleys _from Hacker Rank_